filamentphp/filament/packages/forms/docs/03-fields.md

     ])
 ```

-> In the array passed to `->options()` like above, the array element key will be persisted into the database, while the array element value will be the  displayed value
+In the array passed to `->options()` like above, the array keys are saved, and the array values will be the label of each option in the dropdown.

 ![](https://user-images.githubusercontent.com/41773797/147612885-888dfd64-6256-482d-b4bc-840191306d2d.png)